Day 0 - Planes, Trains, and Public Panic Attacks: My Journey to Tokushima

 Google Maps: Savior of the Day

-Getting on the local train was easy—Google Maps is basically a divine presence in Japan.
-It told me exactly what platform to stand on, what time to board, and probably would've offered emotional support if I’d asked.
+Getting on the local train was easy—Google Maps works flawlessly in Japan for transporation.
+It told me exactly what platform to stand on, what time to board, even what train car is the least crowded.

 Next up was the bullet train (Shinkansen).
-It cost about $100 USD, but it took me nearly across the whole country, so I pretended I was booking a land-plane and tried not to wince.
+It cost about $100 USD expensive, but it took me nearly across the whole country, so I figured I was booking a land-plane and it didn’t both me.
 Once on board, I queued up my favorite podcast and zoned out while passengers around me casually ordered beer at 10 AM.
-Cheers, comrades.
+Not typical in Japan but for some reason it made me smile to see people loosen up.

 A Surprise Bus Situation